Maison-de-la-Simulation/parallel-advection/benchmark/README.md

 a100_acpp = create_dict_from_df(df_acpp_a100) #turn DataFrame into a easily plotable list plot_values(a100_acpp, "A100 GPU ACPP", do_show=true) #plot the values and show
 ```

+# Known issues
+- With AdaptiveCpp on the MI250X, we must `export ACPP_PERSISTENT_RUNTIME=1` variable because it causes bugs with the google benchmark framework.